davidchesnut/sp-dev-docs/docs/general-development/step-4-testing-and-calling-udfs-from-cells.md

 ---
-title: Step 4 Testing and Calling UDFs from Cells ms.prod: SHAREPOINT ms.assetid: d3e6aa72-2eb8-4b4b-a0eb-273486890d00
+title: Step 4 Testing and Calling UDFs from Cells ms.prod: OFFICE365 ms.assetid: d3e6aa72-2eb8-4b4b-a0eb-273486890d00
 ---

 # Step 4: Testing and Calling UDFs from Cells

 In this step, you will test the SampleUdf.dll assembly you created, deployed, and enabled in the previous steps.
 To test the user-defined function (UDF), you will:

 1. Create a workbook with a named range and formulas that call the functions in SampleUdf.dll.

 2. Save the workbook to a SharePoint document library that is a trusted location.

    > [!NOTE]
    > It is assumed that you have already created a SharePoint document library and made it a trusted location.
 For information about how to trust a location, see the "Trusting a Location" section in  [Step 3: Deploying and Enabling UDFs](step-3-deploying-and-enabling-udfs.md).
 3. Change parameters to recalculate the workbook.